DuoAlly/LoL-Chatbot-v2/README.md

 ## Overview

-The **DuoAlly AI Chatbot** is an interactive assistant designed to help players in league of legends improve their gameplay by providing detailed information about champions, including:
+The **DuoAlly AI Chatbot** is an interactive rule-based chatbot assistant designed to help players in league of legends improve their gameplay by providing detailed information about champions, including:

 - **Abilities** and combos
 - **Recommended item builds**